What Is a Good Mortgage Rate in Today’s Market? | 2024

 A “good” mortgage rate is different for everyone.

-In today’s market, a good mortgage interest rate can fall in the high-6% range, depending on several factors, such as the type of mortgage, loan term, and individual financial circumstances.
+In today’s market, a good mortgage interest rate can fall in the low-6% range, depending on several factors, such as the type of mortgage, loan term, and individual financial circumstances.

-To understand what a favorable mortgage rate looks like for you, get quotes from a few different lenders and compare them.
+To understand what’s a good mortgage rate for you, get quotes from a few different lenders and compare them.
 This will show you the range of interest rates you’re eligible for and help you pick the cheapest lender for your situation.

 Find your lowest mortgage rate.
 Start here